Solve nonstiff differential equations — variable order method

 m2 orbiting in a common plane.
 In this example, one of the masses is significantly larger than the other.
 With the heavy body at the origin, the equations of motion are

-To solve the system, first convert to a system of four first-order ODEs using the substitutions
+To solve the problem, first convert to a system of four first-order ODEs using the substitutions

 The substitutions produce the first-order system